symonk/symonk.github.io/_posts/2017-08-02-the-hypertext-transfer-protocol.md

 ![standardhttprequest.JPG]({{site.baseurl}}/img/standardhttprequest.JPG)

 Lets begin with you, the client.
 As a client you send HTTP Requests.
-A Request typically first line consists of three main items.
+A Request first line consists of three main items.

 - **The HTTP Method:** In the image above we are sending a HTTP GET whose function is to retrieve a resource from the web server.
 GET requests do not have a message body, so no further data follows the blank line after the message headers.